centreon/centreon-broker/doc/user/architectures.rst

 Single Poller
 =============

-If you monitoring needs are small and a single poller will be enough for the job, you only have to configure a single Centreon Broker instance, namely the module loaded within your monitoring engine.
+If your monitoring needs are small and a single poller will be enough for the job, you only have to configure a single Centreon Broker instance, namely the module loaded within your monitoring engine.